How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Experimental Validation

+Our theoretical framework yields several predictions on how the choice of pretraining distribution affects in-context learning (ICL) performance, in particular under distribution shift.
+We now conduct a series of experiments to demonstrate and validate these prediction.
+We thus train transformer models under different pretraining distributions to solve different ICL tasks, and evaluate their performance on shifted tasks.

-\paragraph{ICL evaluation through robustness to distribution shift.} The transformer is trained on tasks $\theta$ sampled from a pretraining distribution $\prior$.
-To assess the ICL performance, we evaluate the trained model on tasks $\theta' = \theta + \Delta$ where $\task \sim \prior$ and $\Delta$ is a deterministic shift and report the ICL error on these shifted tasks as a function of the shift magnitude $\|\Delta\|$ Studying this error as a function of the shape of the pretraining distribution allows us to validate the theory in~\cref{thm:task_selection}.
-We also study the performance of ICL as a function of the number of pretraining tasks to test how well the methods generalize, with an emphasis on relating the theory in~\cref{thm:generalization}.
+\para{ICL evaluation through robustness to distribution shift.} The transformer is trained on tasks $\theta$ sampled from a pretraining distribution $\prior$ centered at 0.
+We will either use a finite number of tasks $\nTasks$ sampled from $\prior$ or an unbounded number of tasks, \ie a new task from $\prior$ is sampled at each training iteration.
+To assess the ICL performance, we evaluate the trained model on tasks $\theta^* \sim \mathcal{N}(\Delta, I_d)$ where $\Delta$ is a deterministic shift and report the ICL error on these shifted tasks as a function of the shift magnitude $\|\Delta\|$.
+Note that these evaluations tasks are independent of the choice of pretraining distribution.
+Studying this error as a function of the shape of the pretraining distribution allows us to validate the theory in~\cref{subsec:main-summary}.
+We also study the performance of ICL as a function of the number of pretraining tasks to evaluate our predictions regarding generalization.